 The same lodge owner claimed that there have already been impacts on game viewing opportunities in the parks.
 In Lake Mburu NP he has observed that the eland herds have become more skittish, as they have nearly all been shot at at some point.
 This could have a serious impact on eco-tourism, which is still the primary form of tourism in the country.

 There were also questions about whether ecotourism and sport hunting are compatible.
 In general, eco-tourists don’t want to be in a place where animals are being shot.

 Inconclusion (yes, I meant to spell it like that):

-Sport hunting has the potential to increase livelihoods in communities around protected areas, fund the wildlife management activities of the Wildlife Authority, and reduce poaching which could result in increased wildlife populations.
+Sport hunting has the potential to increase livelihoods in communities around Uganda National Parks and other protected areas, fund the wildlife management activities of the Wildlife Authority, and reduce poaching which could result in increased wildlife populations.
 At the same time, it is unclear whether the animal populations here are ready for hunting, there is a lack of trust in government institutions to manage the process in a legal and transparent way, and there are concerns about the impacts of sport hunting on other forms of tourism.

 There was virtually no discussion about whether hunting is “right” or “wrong,” which is perhaps not surprising in an African context.
 Hunting is being used as one component of wildlife management around the world (think about deer permits in the U.S.), and it does have the potential to bring far more money into local communities than game viewing.

 So what do you think?
 Should sport hunting be allowed in Uganda?